Proud of our Outstanding community

 At the heart of every community should be great community health and care delivered by a team who believe care isn’t just about treatment, but seeing every patient as a person.

 More than 2500 members of staff work at our Outstanding NHS trust.
-80% of these are healthcare professionals such as nurses, doctors, dentists and AHPs.
+Over 80% of these are healthcare professionals such as nurses, doctors, HCAs, and AHPs.
 Many others are people you will meet or speak to over the phone; from the administrative assistant who arranges your appointment to the receptionist who greets you when you arrive at our clinics or community hospitals.

 Other staff work behind the scenes maintaining our wards and clinics, ensuring our services are of the highest and safest standards, or making sure NHS money is well spent on the best healthcare for our communities.